Pennsylvania lawmaker quits amid sex harassment allegations - NewsBreak

 Democratic Rep. Mike Zabel of Delaware County said in the letter to Democratic Speaker Joanna McClinton that his resignation will take effect March 16, leaving enough time for her to order that the vacancy be filled during the May primary.

-McClinton and other Democratic leaders issued a statement saying he had “chosen to do what is best for his family, the people he represents, and the state House of Representatives.”
-His district office will remain open, they said.

-“Allegations of this nature are impossible to litigate in a public forum,” Zabel wrote in a text following his phone conversation with the AP.
+“Allegations of this nature are impossible to litigate in a public forum,” he wrote in a subsequent text.
 “It was always my intention to go through the Ethics Committee process and defend myself there.
 At this point, though, I am unwilling to put my loved ones through any more of this.”

-His decision to resign was a reversal from Friday, when he told Democratic House leaders that he was stepping down from the Judiciary Committee but not quitting and had plans to enter inpatient treatment of some kind.
+His decision to step down was a reversal from Friday, when he told Democratic House leaders that he was stepping down from the Judiciary Committee but not resigning and had plans to enter inpatient treatment of some kind.

 During the phone interview, he declined to elaborate on his treatment plans or to speak on the record about the allegations against him.

-Andi Perez, a lobbyist with the Service Employees International Union, went public with her allegations during a hearing in January but did not name Zabel.
-In a statement last week, however, she accused him by name of caressing her leg while they were discussing legislation outside the Capitol, and said he did not stop when she moved away from him.
+Andi Perez, a lobbyist with the Service Employees International Union, went public with her allegations during a hearing in January but did not name him.
+In a statement last week, however, she accused him by name of caressing her leg while they were discussing legislation outside the Capitol and said he did not stop when she moved away from him.

 Rep. Abby Major, a second-term Republican from Armstrong County, said during a news conference Wednesday for International Women’s Day that she was approached by Zabel at a “local establishment” in Harrisburg in mid-November.
 She did not know him well, she said.